mchellmer/nineteenseventytwo-eightbitsaxlounge/db/README.md

   - `deployment.yaml`: Defines the CouchDB deployment.
   - `service.yaml`: Exposes the CouchDB deployment as a service within the cluster.
 - **`.github/workflows/db-release.yaml`**: A GitHub Actions workflow to automate the build, push, and deployment process.
+  - triggers on updates to `version.txt`
+  - merging to main deploys to namespace 'eightbitsaxlounge-prod' else 'eightbitsaxlounge-dev'
+- **`db-couchdb.yaml`**: An Ansible playbook for deployment db components to cluster
+- **`Makefile`**: Makefile defining steps to deploy db components

 ## Prerequisites